Nick67644/Nick67644/README.md

 ## Hobbies
 * I love to code I mainly focus on my discord servers website or bots.
 * Physics/space is the future (Message if you are up for some talk about space)
+* Big fan of games and movies (DnD, MTG, Lord of the rings etc..)
 * Elon musk is the best!

 ## Info